MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/set-your-port-out-pin.md

 description: Learn how to set your port out PIN when you transfer phone numbers from Microsoft Teams to another telephone service provider or carrier.
 ---

-# Set your port out pin
+# Set your port out PIN

 To transfer or *port out*  phone numbers from Microsoft Teams to another telephone service provider or carrier, you'll need to manually set a PIN.
 After you set the PIN, you need to include it when you request to port a phone number out.

 > [!IMPORTANT]
 > A port out PIN is only used for organizations in the United States.

-See [Transfer phone numbers to Teams](transfer-phone-numbers-to-teams) for more information about transferring and porting in/out phone numbers.
+See [Transfer phone numbers to Teams](transfer-phone-numbers-to-teams.md) for more information about transferring and porting in/out phone numbers.

 Here's some specific information about this PIN you should know: